Best Office Chair for Back Pain 2023

 The Aeron isn’t quite as comfortable as its successor chair, the Embody, mostly because it’s a mesh chair.
 If you’re a fan of mesh, then you’ll actually prefer this one to the Embody, and to be sure, mesh has a couple of significant advantages.
 It’s incredibly durable and breathable, making it a good fit for medium to heavy daily usage.

-On the flip side, mesh means no padding, so while the breathability makes it a good choice for heavy daily use, it’s best when paired with an individual who is fairly active, sitting for periods, and then back up and moving around before returning to the chair.
+On the flip side, mesh means no padding, so while the breathability makes it a good choice for heavy daily use, it’s best when paired with a fairly active individual who sits for periods and then gets back up and moves around before returning to the chair.

 Black Color, Herman Miller Aeron Chair with Tilt Limiter, Back Position